Fletcher makes 'error' in early Gib drop to its own site

 A builder told NZME in April of a single sheet usually valued at $35 was listed for $184 while five Gib Aqualine sheets on Trade Me had a starting price of $1050.
 The seller reported a member for abusive messaging about the price.

-The message to the member from the seller said: ''I bought this Gib last week on trade me on TUESDAY...and did not pay $50 a sheet like it was months ago...I have kept what I needed and selling rest, I purchased multiple auctions on Tuesday to get what I required.
+The message to the member from the seller said: ''I bought this Gib last week on trade me on TUESDAY...and did not pay $50 a sheet like it was months ago...I have kept what I needed and selling rest, I purchased multiple auctions on Tuesday to get what I required."